tailrecursion/cljson/README.md

 # cljson

 Cljson is an [edn](https://github.com/edn-format/edn) reader and writer that uses JSON for the transport format.
-This should be fast to parse and write in the browser.
+This should be fast in the browser.

 ## Install